hellflame/argparse/README.md

 About object __parser__ :

-1. `NewParser` first argument is the name of your program, but it's ok __not to fill__ , when it's empty string, program name will be `os.Args[0]` , which can be wired when using `go run`, but it will be you executable file's name when you release the code.
+1. `NewParser` first argument is the name of your program, but it's ok __not to fill__ , when it's empty string, program name will be `os.Args[0]` , which can be wired when using `go run`, but it will be the executable file's name when you release the code(using `go build`).
 It can be convinient where the release name is uncertain
-2. `help` function is auto injected, but you can disable it when `NewParser`, with `&ParserConfig{DisableHelp: true}`. then you can use any way to define the `help` function, or whether to `help`
+2. `help` function is auto injected, but you can disable it when using `NewParser`, with `&ParserConfig{DisableHelp: true}`. then you can use any way to define the `help` function, or whether to `help`
-3. When `help` showed up, the program will default __exit with code 1__ , this is stoppable by setting `ParserConfig.ContinueOnHelp`  to by `true`, or just use your own help function instead
+3. When `help` showed up, the program will default __exit with code 1__ , this is stoppable by setting `ParserConfig.ContinueOnHelp`  to be `true`, you can use your own help function instead

 About __parse__ action:

-1. The argument `name` is only usable __after__  `parser.Parse` , or there might be errors happening
+1. The argument `name` is only usable __after__  `parser.Parse`
-2. When passing `parser.Parse` a `nil` as argument, `os.Args[1:]` is used as parse source, so notice to __only pass arguments__ to `parser.Parse` , or the program name may be `unrecognized`
+2. When passing `parser.Parse` a `nil` as argument, `os.Args[1:]` is used as parse source
-3. The short name of your agument can be __more than one character__
+3. The short name of your argument can be __more than one character__

 ---

-Based on these points, the code can be like this:
+Based on those points above, the code can be like this:

 ```go
 func main() {